 - Ensure your personal safety first - Check others for injuries.
-If anyone requires medical assistance, Emergency Services (111) and/or administer first aid - Assess your surroundings - Evacuate if required or instructed to do so - If your location is near the coast line or a large body of inland water, be aware of the possible risk of Tsunami - Listen to the radio for instructions from Civil Defence - Turn off the gas if it may be leaking - Proceed with caution, look out for live electric wires and other hazards - Expect aftershocks and more things falling.
+If anyone requires medical assistance, call Emergency Services (111) and/or administer first aid - Assess your surroundings - Evacuate if required or instructed to do so - If your location is near the coast line or a large body of inland water, be aware of the possible risk of Tsunami - Listen to the radio for instructions from Civil Defence - Turn off the gas as it may leak - Proceed with caution, look out for live electric wires and other hazards - Expect aftershocks and more things falling.